 Lean animal protein lowers blood LDL (bad) cholesterol and increases HDL (good) cholesterol, and provides muscle-building branched-chain amino acids.
 Protein should come from lean and varied meats, making up 30% of our diet.
 Fat, which should predominantly be monounsaturated, is also an essential component of our diet.

-A small portion of fish is perfect.
-Take, for example, these petite king salmon portions.
-4 ounces each of heart-healthy omega-3s with 28 grams of protein to rebuild muscles and promote recovery.
+One half of our 8 ounce king salmon portions makes for 4 ounces each of heart-healthy omega-3s with 28 grams of protein to rebuild muscles and promote recovery.
 These wild salmon filets also may help lose body fat.
 The DHA in Omega-3s can reprogram genes so that carbs are broken down by body and not stored as fat.
 Seafood’s high concentrations of vitamins B6 and B12 helps convert protein and sugar to energy.